rust-lang/cargo/src/doc/src/guide/build-performance.md

 This guide focuses on the first approach.

 Below, you can find several methods that can be used to optimize build performance.
-It is important to nore that their effect varies a lot based on the compiled crate, and in some cases they can actually make compilation slower.
+It is important to note that their effect varies a lot based on the compiled crate, and in some cases they can actually make compilation slower.
 You should always measure build performance on your crate(s) to determine if a given method described here is effective for your crate.

 Note that some of these approaches currently require using the nightly toolchain.